rduo1009/vocab-tester/docs/dev/README.rst

 -  Some code in this project (especially ``rogo.asker``) is a complete mess.
 I will have to fix things up at some point.

--  I encrypt the key in cpp for ``lego.misc`` to avoid users getting sent pickle files to open using this project, and then getting their computer bricked as a result.
-In hindsight writing the key in cpp was a bit unnecessary, as pyarmor exists.
-I might fix this later.

 -  The type stubs provided by this project are not complete, rather they exist to help with type hinting and keep mypy happy.